MattKleinsmith/mattblock/README.md

 - [x] Load server position, not default position
 - [x] Write world data to a file.
 Load when server starts
 - [x] Decollide players from platforms
-- [ ] Scroll vertically only when near the top or bottom
+- [x] Scroll screen only when near an edge
+---
+- [ ] Turn players into platforms
+- [ ] Show tutorial
+- [ ] 💤 if logged off.
+Tiny.
+In bottom right of character.
+Part of profile object.
+---
+### Maybe
 - [ ] Spawn platforms from the server.
-Press a button to randomize them
+Press a button to randomize them.
+Can sync with refreshing
-- [ ] Turn players into platforms
 - [ ] Interpolate remote player character positions
+- [ ] Minimap
+- [ ] Splitscreen
+- [ ] Randomly place emojis in the world.
+Players unlock by touching them.
+Right click to show unlocked emojis.
+- [ ] The more emojis you have, the higher you can jump.
+Hold space to use full jump.
+Tap to use standard minimum jump.
+- [ ] Can give people some of your emojis.
+Emojis are currency.
+- [ ] Right click shows player list, with coordinates